tracker code

 Mechanical Ventilation Systems should maximize the number of air changes in each room per hour to remove harmful contaminants including infectious particles.
 We recommend a risk-assessed approach to suit use, ideally achieving the greater of 6 Air Changes per Hour (ACH) but not less than 10 litres/person/second occupancy level.

 Higher Risk environments will warrant higher ventilation air flow rates and different filters.
-For new buildings, MERV13 filters can be specified, but the plant and energy needed will be more expensive in terms of capital and operational costs than conventional filters and UV-C. Upgrading filters to MERV13 or higher within most conventional existing buildings’ mechanical ventilation systems would probably require a major system refit or upgrade.
+For new buildings, MERV13 filters can be specified, but the plant and energy needed will be more expensive in terms of capital and operational costs than conventional filters and GUV.
+Upgrading filters to MERV13 or higher within most conventional existing buildings’ mechanical ventilation systems would probably require a major system refit or upgrade.
 Air distribution is just as important as the design flow rate.

 5